-Build and Operate Your Own Roblox
+Build and Operate Your Own

-Custom Fashion Store in Forever 21 Shop City
+Custom Fashion Store in Forever 21 Shop City on Roblox

 Forever 21 Launches Exclusive Metaverse Partnership with Virtual Brand Group to Create Roblox Experiences

-December 16, 2021 – Los Angeles, CA – Virtual Brand Group, a metaverse creation company which accelerates global brands into the metaverse, and iconic fashion brand Forever 21, a brand owned by Authentic Brands Group, today announced an exclusive partnership to build a fashion retail experience on Roblox, a global online platform for shared experiences connecting tens of millions of people every day.
-This all new experience: Forever 21 Shop City is designed to allow Roblox players, gaming enthusiasts, fashion influencers, and creative world builders to own and manage their personal store using the “Tycoon” mode on Roblox.
+December 16, 2021 – Los Angeles, CA – Virtual Brand Group, a metaverse creation company which accelerates global brands into the metaverse, and iconic fashion brand Forever 21, a brand owned by Authentic Brands Group, today announced an exclusive partnership to build a fashion retail experience on Roblox (NYSE: RBLX), a global online platform for shared experiences connecting tens of millions of people every day.
+This all new experience: Forever 21 Shop City is designed to allow Roblox users, fashion influencers, and creative world builders to own and manage their personal store.

-Players will be able to buy and sell Forever 21 merchandise, including accessories and clothing, hire non-player characters (NPCs) as employees and express themselves by customizing every aspect of their own store as they try to become the ‘top shop’ in the experience.
-Forever 21 Shop City is a community-first game launching in collaboration with some of Roblox’s most “fashion famous” user generated accessory creators and Roblox influencers.
-Led by @Builder_Boy, Forever 21 Shop City’s metaverse fashion consultant, @Beeism, @OceanOrbsRBX, and @Jazzy_X3 who have all created exclusive items for Forever 21 Shop City and collectively sold over 70 million avatar items within the game.
-In addition, Forever 21 Shop City will feature personally designed stores by some of Roblox’s most prominent and diverse influencers such as KrystinPlays, Shaylo, and the Sopo Squad.
+Users will be able to buy and sell Forever 21 merchandise, including accessories and clothing, hire non-player characters (NPCs) as employees and express themselves by customizing every aspect of their own store as they try to become the ‘top shop’ in the experience.
+Forever 21 Shop City is a community-first game launching in collaboration with some of Roblox’s most “fashion famous” user generated content creators and Roblox influencers.
+Led by @Builder_Boy, Forever 21 Shop City’s metaverse fashion consultant, @Beeism, @OceanOrbsRBX, and @Jazzy_X3 who have all created exclusive items for Forever 21 Shop City and collectively had millions of item sales on the platform collectively. .
+In addition, Forever 21 Shop City will feature personally designed stores by influencers such as KrystinPlays, Shaylo, and the Sopo Squad.

 “The metaverse is the most transformative innovation since the creation of the internet.
-Roblox is one of the platforms creating the biggest business opportunities for brands with over 200M monthly players who socialize and live digital lives for hours every day, just like my daughter and all her friends do.
+Roblox is one of the platforms creating the biggest business opportunities for brands with r more than 50M daily active users who socialize and live digital lives for hours every day, just like my daughter and all her friends do.
 That’s why I created the Virtual Brand Group”, said Justin Hochberg, VBG’s CEO.
 “Our collaboration with Forever 21 marks not just one of the biggest metaverse launches this year, but the first to combine physical and virtual worlds”.

 Forever 21 Shop City allows players to build and manage every aspect of gameplay with an unprecedented amount of control, encouraging them to express their individuality as they build their store with unprecedented customization options.
 Key features include:

-● Store Location: Players will be able to choose and swap their locations anywhere in-game.
+● Store Location: Users will be able to choose and swap their locations anywhere in-game.

-● Player Tasks: Players run their store with real life functionality including stocking inventory, working different jobs, assisting customers, operating the cash register, hiring employees and decorating their storefront windows.
+● Tasks: Users run their store with real life functionality including stocking inventory, working different jobs, assisting customers, operating the cash register, hiring employees and decorating their storefront windows.

-● Interior Customization: Players will be able to buy, place, mix and match assets within their store from furniture and fixtures to art, lighting and music that suit their style.
+● Interior Customization: Users will be able to buy, place, mix and match assets within their store from furniture and fixtures to art, lighting and music that suit their style.

 ● Curating Merchandise from the physical to the virtual and back: As Forever 21 releases new collections in their physical and e-commerce stores, Forever 21 Shop City will simultaneously offer the ability to add the same merchandise to each store or buy it for your Roblox avatar.

-● Building Upgrades and Unique Store Styles: All players start with a ready-to-be-customized sleek glass store.
-As players succeed, they earn points to expand their store, not only adding additional floors and options, but customized exteriors with lights and architectural themes including Cottage Core, FutureScape, Cyber Punk, Eco-Urban and Malibu Mansion.
+● Building Upgrades and Unique Store Styles: All users start with a ready-to-be-customized sleek glass store.
+As they succeed, users earn points to expand their store, not only adding additional floors and options, but customized exteriors with lights and architectural themes including Cottage Core, FutureScape, Cyber Punk, Eco-Urban and Malibu Mansion.